My finances, my projects, my life

 Reviving disused properties

-If you build a house from scratch or renovate a derelict home, rather than buying an existing property, you aren’t taking a home out of circulation.
-There are schemes throughout Europe to promote responsible construction that can make it easier to finance the building of a second home.
-For example, in 2020, the Italian government launched an ambitious scheme enabling homeowners to finance 110% of energy efficiency renovation works through tax deductions; municipalities there have also given away properties in declining villages to would-be foreign occupants to help revive shrinking communities.
-In France, a reduced rate of value-added tax applies for work relating to the improvement, conversion and repair of residential property, and it is even lower for energy conservation work.
+For example, in 2020, the Italian government launched an ambitious scheme enabling homeowners to finance 110% of energy efficiency renovation work through tax deductions; municipalities there have also sold for a pittance or even given away properties in declining villages to foreign occupants who are committed to help revive shrinking communities.
+In France, a reduced rate of value-added tax applies for work relating to the improvement, conversion and repair of residential property, and it is even lower for work that boosts energy conservation.